 A student may wear a CLA Ministry shirt and loose fitting jeans every Wednesday.
 A student may wear any CLA shirt or "Aloha Wear" and loose fitting jeans every Friday.
-Jeans is defined as denim fabric, no holes, any color that extends below the knees.
+Jeans are defined as denim fabric, with no holes and in any color.
+Jeans must extend below the knees.